cyChop/beverages-js/README.md

 Easy enough:

-- Prepare and publish your Google Sheet (:construction: I will provide a template in a close future).
-Copy the ID in the URL
+- Prepare and publish your Google Sheet (see the ad hoc section to learn how to get the template and use it).
+Copy the ID in the URL (e.g. `15DoM_Y1uH9zQWAgPxpiSegYGlP7gnoelFpxv4d91zJI` in `https://docs.google.com/spreadsheets/d/15DoM_Y1uH9zQWAgPxpiSegYGlP7gnoelFpxv4d91zJI/pubhtml`).
 - Include the plugin stylesheet (or write your own).
 - Include the plugin JavaScript (in the language you prefer; English and French are available).
-- Call it up:
+- Call it up and pass the ID from you Google Sheet:
 ```javascript
 $('#beverages').beverages('15DoM_Y1uH9zQWAgPxpiSegYGlP7gnoelFpxv4d91zJI');
 ```